H-1B Prevailing Wage Levels Explained: What Level I to IV Means (2026)

 Get This Data via API

-Query any company, job title, city, or salary range from 8.5 million H-1B records.
+Query any company, job title, city, or salary range from more than 9 million H-1B records.

 Get a free API key